 Tiny house enthusiasts are a more diverse group than you might think.
 There seem to be three main populations embracing the trend:

 - Many younger people want to own their own homes, but are unable or unwilling to purchase one through conventional means.
-Many are unable to save up for a down payment due to student debt and high rent costs.
+Many are prevented from saving for a down payment due to student debt and high rent costs.
 Others are unwilling to commit to a permanent residence and a 30-year mortgage.
 Still others can’t find entry-level housing in the areas where they want to live—namely, near vibrant urban centers.

 - A large portion of older people are beginning to think about downsizing now that their kids have moved out and they’re looking to retire.
 Many can no longer justify the expense or upkeep involved in a larger home, and they want the free time and discretionary income to enjoy their golden years.
 Families are also turning to tiny homes to make room for aging relatives.